TimSnaith/OnePoint-API-Documentation/Survey.md

 ---- | -----------
 Recipients | The number of recipients in the survey's recipient list.
 Anomalies | The number of anomalies encountered in the survey.
-Completed | The number of comploeted interviews in the survey.
+Completed | The number of completed interviews in the survey.
 Started | The number of started interviews in the survey.
 Delivered | The number of invites delivered to recipients.
 Abandoned | The number of abandoned interviews in the survey.
-Outstanding | The number of interviews outstnading in the survey.
+Outstanding | The number of interviews outstanding in the survey.

 #### Statuses